 The 1936 extensions to the agricultural hall

-The brick extensions to the agricultural hall were part of general improvements to the showground, and works were finished in time for the 1936 jubilee show.
+The brick extensions to the agricultural hall were general improvements to the showground, and works were finished in time for the 1936 jubilee show.
 The report of the show stated:

-The hall extensions were designed in a style similar to the memorial gates erected in 1933 in memory of GM Macarthur Onslow (d.
+The hall extensions were designed like the memorial gates erected in 1933 in memory of GM Macarthur Onslow (d.
 1931) and paid for by public subscription.
 It was reported that they would add ‘attractively to the Showground entrance’.
-(CN, 19 Sept 1935)
+(Camden News, 19 September 1935)

 Camden Agricultural Hall 1990 JKooyman CIPP